bloomberg/memray/README.md

 If you wish to build Memray from source you need the following binary dependencies in your system:

 - libunwind
+- liblz4

-Check your package manager on how to install these dependencies (for example `apt-get install libunwind-dev` in Debian-based systems).
+Check your package manager on how to install these dependencies (for example `apt-get install libunwind-dev liblz4-dev` in Debian-based systems).

 Once you have the binary dependencies installed, you can clone the repository and follow with the normal building process: